marinov98/Linux-Distro-Testing/README.md

 # Linux-Distro-Testing
-Things to install when trying different distros
+- Things I might want to install when switching distros going to a new machine

+## Ubuntu

+## Arch (Currently testing Antergos)